-The BRRRR strategy is a simple concept.
-But even though it’s a relatively passive form of investing, it still requires careful consideration, budgeting, planning, dedication and patience.
+The BRRRR method is a simple concept.
+But it still requires careful consideration, budgeting, planning, and patience.

-It won’t be the best idea for investors who want to cash in quickly.
+It won’t be the best idea for investors who want to cash in super quickly.

 But for those that are willing to do due diligence, work patiently, increase their education, stay on top of financial agreements, and follow the formula, the BRRRR method can turn your portfolio into a source of continued passive income.